leandrodoci04/resultsummary.github.io/README.md

 ### Useful resources

-- [](https://youtu.be/KqFAs5d3Yl8) - This helped me for learning custom properties and how to use grid and flex.
+- [Kevin Powell's video about this challenge](https://youtu.be/KqFAs5d3Yl8) - This helped me for learning custom properties and how to use grid and flex.

 ## Author